agostinagiannelli/agostinagiannelli.com/src/content/portfolio/virtual-makeup-try-on-tool.md

     device: "desktop"
 }
 overview: "Introduced a virtual try-on tool on Avon UK to boost confidence and drive purchases.
 Virtual try-ons increase customer confidence and conversion rates in beauty categories."
-challenge: "Users were hesitant to purchase makeup products online without the ability to visualise how they would look on their skin, leading to lower add to cart conversion rates."
+challenge: "Users were hesitant to purchase makeup products online without the ability to visualise how they would look on their skin, leading to lower add-to-cart and conversion rates."
 hypothesis: "Introducing a virtual try-on feature for makeup will increase customer confidence and encourage more purchases by allowing users to virtually test products before buying."
 implementation: "Integrated a virtual try-on tool on makeup PDPs, enabling users to upload photos or use their device cameras to test products.
 A/B tested the tool’s placement and functionality to enhance user interaction and ease of use."
 outcome: "Increased add-to-cart and conversion rates, as users felt more confident in their purchase decisions after virtually trying on makeup products."